Iron-Deficiency Anemia in Children

 - Yeast-leavened whole-wheat bread and rolls

-What are the complications of iron-deficiency anemia?
+What are the possible complications of iron-deficiency anemia in a child?

 Iron-deficiency anemia may cause delayed growth and development.